mozilla-services/merino/test-engineering/contract-tests/client/README.md

 #### Name

-A test name should identify the use case under test .
+A test name should identify the use case under test.
 Names are written in snake case with double-underscores `__` for scenario and behavior delineation.

 Example: